hde-oliv/libft/README.md

 ## Found any bug?

-Feel free to send a pull request!
+Feel free to send a pull request or create an issue!

 ######  Licensed under GPLv3